lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Twitter thread about “HottieTrust”: https://twitter.com/stynnelahl/status/1357707454918885378

+Large-scale book scanning seems to be over now that Google Books is no longer doing it.
+Allen Riddell at his talk seemed to take it for granted that the existing scans are what we will probably need to work with.

 Hart divides the works hosted on Project Gutenberg into three categories: “light literature,” “heavy literature,” and “references.”